Aranayan is the god of creating, light, birth, truth, water, discovery, and Art.

 Aranayan’s temples and shrines vary from the very grand to the very simple, and of all the gods, Aranayan has the most temples/shrines on Azkon.
-The temples can be found with the Knights of the Peak, House Kran’s capital Bai Tandros, House Dranir’s capital Trimond, and somewhere in the Wild Plains.
+The most grand and celebrated temples can be found with the Knights of the Peaks, House Kran’s capital Bai Tandros, House Dranir’s capital Trimond, and hidden deep in the Wild Plains.

 The holiest days for Aranayan are the first days, as they celebrate new creation and new beginnings.
 The summer solstice is the holy day held in common between the Lightgivers and the Sunset Vigil, often they meet in common and discuss their mutual differences over a general feast on this day.
 The early days of April are holy for the Lightgivers, as those are the days of new planting and a new season.
 The early days of November are the holy days for the Sunset Vigil as they prepare for the winter and hold back the darkness (October and December being Belendor focused holidays).

-Followers of Aranayan point to the earliest signs of worship at 3,000 years ago with a temple located in what is now Kran lands (was not under Kran control at that time).
+Records from the Library of Arn point to the earliest signs of worship 3,000 years ago with a temple located in what is now Kran lands (was not under Kran control at that time).

-Under the Empire, followers of Aranayan were tolerated but given second class status–many consider those to be the years their faith was tempered.
+Under the Hazon Empire, followers of Aranayan were tolerated but given second class status–many consider those to be the years in which their faith was tempered.
 After the fall of Hazon, worship has flourished with the falling of favor given to Enoth.

 Correct Worship and Rites/Rituals/Requirements